schmmd/www.schmitztech.com/_posts/15-08-20-plumwine.md

 The plums have about 10 oz / gallon sugar naturally, and we added 18 lbs of sugar to increase this to 39 oz sugar / gallon while expecting 33 oz sugar / gallon to ferment (14% ABV).
 We removed the solids/skins/pits as soon as possible, which was a day after pitching the yeast once fermentation bubbles rose the solids to the surface.

+1. To the 10 gallons we added 3 T yeast nutrient, 3 T acid blend, 3 T pectic enzyme, 8 lbs sugar, 2 packages cotes de blanc.
+2. After a day, skimmed the solids.
+3. To the remaining 7 gallons we added 6 lbs sugar and 4 T yeast nutrient, 1/2 tsp acid blend, 1/2 tsp pectic enzyme.

+Next year we would add the yeast nutrient, pectic enzyme, and yeast and let it ferment for a day to make it easier to remove the pits and skins.
+Once the debris rises to the top, we would skim it off and then add the sugar and acid blend (measured against the remaining liquid).

 # 2016 Plum Wine

 Our previous plum wine was delicious, but quite tart--particularly in the